lsst/rtn-044/index.rst

 Monitoring
 ==========

 CNPG has built in Prometheus support for the Pooler and the Database cluster.
 The S3DF Prometheus instance scrapes and stores metrics.
-Metrics are displayed in the S3DF Grafana.
+Metrics are displayed in the S3DF Grafana at https://grafana.slac.stanford.edu/d/z7FCA4Nnk/cloud-native-postgresql.
 Metrics will need to be available for <update> days.

 The requirements for monitoring are: